cmpi66/ansible-bootstrap/README.md

 # Automate

 Set up a developer Arch Linux laptop in 30 minutes or less without any manual input.
-This repo uses ansible to set up my custom Arch Linux enviornment.
-You can easily tweak it for your distro with some reaserch.
+This repo uses ansible to set up my custom Arch Linux environment.
+You can easily tweak it for your distro with some research.

-## Things that I haven't automaed yet
+## Things that I haven't automated yet

 - Lunarvim installation: It has too many prompts.

 - gnupg pass init and mw setup: This can't be automated, so moving the gnupg dir also can't be automated

-- Adding the extra githug remote url
+- Adding the extra github remote url